 Beginning with a race of holiday sprites who can’t stand the limelight and ending with an eccentric billionaire who only sees his family the day after Christmas, this collection provides enough laughs, sighs, and insights to satisfy the most discriminating tastes.

-Six From Greeley — Here’s a collection of short stories that all but redefines the genre known for over a century as “Westerns.”
-The Greeley stories are also available as an audio book, and the collection is read by the inimitable Vernon Kuehn.
+Greeley — Here’s a collection of short stories that all but redefines the genre known for over a century as “Westerns.”
+All but one of the Greeley stories are available in audiobook format under the title Six From Greeley.
+The collection is read by the inimitable Vernon Kuehn.

-The fictional town of Greeley, Texas, plays host to six short tales, each focusing on a special time, not just for this hardscrabble frontier town, but for the entire country.
-The time line stretches from 1864 to 1975 — the Civil War to the aftermath of Vietnam.
+The fictional town of Greeley, Texas, plays host to seven tales, each focusing on a special time, not just for this hardscrabble frontier town, but for the entire country.
+The timeline stretches from 1864 to 1975 — the Civil War to the aftermath of Vietnam.
 Sin, it seems, never goes out of style.
 Some Greeley characters come and go; others appear in multiple stories, and some of the most memorable aren’t even human!

 Mysfits — The South has an abundance of fascinating folk, and none are more interesting than those populating the contemporary fantasies contained in this quirky volume.
 A six-pack of urban (and suburban) fantasies, Mysfits delves into the lives of several unique people in extraordinary situations–from an autistic child with a healer’s touch, to a small town witch who volunteers at a local hospital, and many more.